ivy-llc/ivy/docs/overview/background/ml_explosion.rst

 **Round Up**

-Hopefully this has painted a clear picture of how many different ML frameworks have exploded onto the scene 🙂
+Hopefully, this has painted a clear picture of how many different ML frameworks have exploded onto the scene 🙂

 Please reach out on `discord <https://discord.gg/sXyFF8tDtm>`_ if you have any questions!